-Falling ill, or suffering an accident abroad is far from ideal.
-Yet one in five Brits still travel overseas without cover.
+Falling ill or suffering an accident abroad is far from ideal.
+Yet, despite the risks involved, it's surprising how many Brits still venture overseas without adequate travel insurance cover.

 What is repatriation cover?

 Repatriation cover is a crucial component of your travel insurance policy, ensuring your protection in case of a serious illness or injury that requires you to be brought back home to the UK.
 This comprehensive coverage not only safeguards your return but also extends its protective reach to include a family member who may be supporting you abroad during your treatment.

 Moreover, in the unfortunate event of a loss, repatriation cover provides financial protection against the substantial expenses associated with bringing a body back home.
 As part of your medical cover, a dedicated team of specialist medical professionals will assess your situation and determine whether it is in your best interest to be repatriated or continue receiving treatment abroad.

 As an example, you may be brought home to the UK if:

 - You can’t get the appropriate treatment or level of care where you are